-- ▶ Press the CYCL CALL key
+- ► Press the CYCL CALL key

-- Press the soft key for the cycle call or
+- The control opens the Insert NC function window.

+or

-- Program M99
+- ▶ Program M99

-- If the called file is located in the same directory as the file you are calling it from, you can also integrate the file name without the path.
-The APPLY FILE NAME soft key provided in the selection window of the SELECT FILE soft key is available for this. - When you execute an NC program selected with SELECT CYCLE, it will be executed in the Program Run, Single Block operating mode without stopping after each NC block.
-In addition, it is visible as a single NC block in the Program Run, Full Sequence operating mode - Please note that CYCL CALL PAT and CYCL CALL POS use a positioning logic before executing the cycle.
-With respect to the positioning logic, SELECT CYCLE and Cycle 12 PGM CALL show the same behavior: In point pattern cycles, the clearance height is calculated based on the maximum value of all Z positions existing at the starting point of the pattern and all Z positions in the point pattern.
-With CYCL CALL POS, there will be no prepositioning in the tool axis direction.
-This means that you need to manually program any pre-positioning in the file you call.
+- If the called file is located in the same directory as the file you are calling it from, you can also integrate the file name without the path. - Please note that CYCL CALL PAT and CYCL CALL POS use positioning logic before executing the cycle.
+With respect to the positioning logic, SEL CYCLE and Cycle 12 PGM CALL show the same behavior.
+In point pattern cycles, the clearance height for approaching is calculated based on: - the maximum Z position when pattern machining is started - all Z positions in the point pattern - With CYCL CALL POS, there will be no pre-positioning in the tool-axis direction.
+This means that you need to manually program any prepositioning in the file you call.